Healthcare Exchanges/Marketplaces Frequently Asked Questions

-- Coverage as a dependent on Parents’ health insurance plan to the age of 26
+- Coverage as a dependent on a parent's health insurance plan to the age of 26

 When is open enrollment?

-- No, individuals interested in purchasing coverage through the Exchange/Marketplace may only apply for plans available in the State where he/she is a resident.
-Each State has its own residency definition and requirements which must be met for a person to legally be considered a resident.
+- No, individuals interested in purchasing coverage through the Exchange/Marketplace may only apply for plans available in the state where they are a resident.
+Each state has its own residency definition and requirements which must be met for a person to legally be considered a resident.